iamseeley/falbulous-minimovie/README.md

 Create mini movies from text using [fal](https://fal.ai) and [ffmpeg-wasm](https://ffmpegwasm.netlify.app/) for video concatenation.

-*I've been switching back and forth between AnimateDiff and AnimateDiff Turbo*
+*I am now using SDXL for text-image and then SVD-Turbo for image-vide.*

-> I am now using SDXL for text-image and then SVD-Turbo for image-vide.
+> I initially was switching back and forth between AnimateDiff and AnimateDiff Turbo

 ## Flow
 1. Input text for each scene.